rustic-rs/conflate/crates/conflate/README.md

 A merge strategy is a function with the signature
 `fn merge<T>(left: &mut T, right: T)` that merges `right` into `left`.
-The `merge` crate provides strategies for the most common types, but you can also define your own strategies.
+The `conflate` crate provides strategies for the most common types, but you can also define your own strategies.

 The trait can be used to merge configuration from different sources, for example